Construction Company Funding

 In many instances, clients do not make immediate payment and it can often take anything between 30 and 90 days for the money to come in.
 As you can imagine, having to wait so long for payment can be financially crippling to a construction company, especially if it is relying on that income to sustain ongoing or future projects.

 Invoice factoring is one solution that will help a construction company during this period.
-We will buy your invoices or accounts receivable for an amount that falls below their actual worth; usually 60% -80% of the cost stated on the invoice.
+We will buy your invoices or accounts receivable for an amount that falls below their actual worth, usually 60 to 80 percent of the cost stated on the invoice.

 This kind of business transaction means that both of our companies benefit: we gain a percentage of the outstanding bill, while you receive immediate cash so that you can continue to operate your business.